FawazZaki96/Business-Analytic-Case-Studies/ecommerce-kpi-performance/README.md

 # Ecommerce KPI Performance Analysis

 ## Executive Summary
-This project analyzes ecommerce business performance across key metrics such as revenue, profit, and product category performance.
+This project analyzes ecommerce sales performance to understand key business metrics such as total revenue, order volume, and monthly trends.

-The analysis highlights differences between high-revenue and high-profit categories, showing that strong sales do not always translate into strong profitability.

-The findings support better decision-making by identifying areas where the business should focus to improve both growth and profit.
+The analysis identifies strong overall performance, with clear seasonal peaks and opportunities to improve revenue per order.

 ---

 ## Business Context
-This project simulates the role of a Business Analyst supporting an ecommerce company in monitoring and improving business performance.
+This project simulates the role of a Business Analyst supporting an ecommerce company to evaluate sales performance and provide actionable business insights.

-The objective is to evaluate key performance indicators (KPIs) and identify insights that can help the business make better strategic and operational decisions.

 ---

 ## Business Problem
 The business wants to understand:
-- Which product categories drive the most revenue
-- Which categories are most profitable
-- Where performance gaps exist between sales and profit
+- overall sales performance
+- monthly revenue trends
+- customer purchasing behavior
-- What actions can improve overall business performance
+- opportunities to improve revenue

 ---

-## Stakeholders
+## Key Business Questions
-- Ecommerce Manager
-- Sales Team
-- Business Leadership
-- Operations Team
+- How many orders were processed?
+- What is the total revenue?
+- Which month generated the highest revenue?
+- What is the average revenue per order?

 ---

-## Business Questions
-- Which product categories generate the highest revenue?
-- Which categories generate the highest profit?
-- Are there categories with high sales but low profitability?
-- What trends can help guide business decisions?

----

 ## Tools Used
 - Excel
-- SQL
-- Power BI
+- Pivot Tables
+- Data Cleaning (VLOOKUP)

 ---

-## Analysis Approach
+## Dataset
-- Cleaned and prepared sales data for analysis
-- Built KPI metrics for revenue and profit
-- Compared performance across product categories
-- Created dashboards to visualize key insights
+- Brazilian Ecommerce Public Dataset (Olist)

 ---

-## Key Findings
+## Key Metrics

-- Technology is the highest-performing category in both revenue and profit
-- Furniture generates high sales but significantly lower profit
-- Office Supplies provides strong profit relative to its sales
-- Not all high-revenue categories deliver strong returns
+- **Total Orders:** 99,441
+- **Total Revenue:** 15,843,553
+- **Highest Revenue Month:** November 2017
+- **Average Revenue per Order:** 159

 ---

+## Key Insights

+- The business processed a high volume of orders, indicating strong customer demand.
+- Revenue peaked in November, suggesting strong seasonal effects (e.g. promotions or holiday demand).
+- Growth appears to be driven by order volume rather than high-value transactions.

+---

 ## Recommendations

-- Focus on expanding high-profit categories such as Technology
-- Review pricing, costs, or discounts in low-profit categories like Furniture
-- Track both revenue and profit KPIs, not just sales performance
+- Prepare for peak months (e.g. November) by optimizing inventory and logistics.
+- Increase average order value through bundling, upselling, or promotions.
-- Use dashboards regularly to monitor category-level performance
+- Monitor monthly KPIs regularly to identify trends and performance changes.

 ---

-## Business Impact
-This analysis helps the business better understand the relationship between sales and profitability, enabling more informed decisions around product strategy, pricing, and performance tracking.

----

-## What I Would Do Next as a Business Analyst
-- Analyze customer-level data to identify repeat purchase behavior
-- Investigate discount impact on profitability
-- Explore regional performance differences
-- Build a monthly KPI tracking dashboard for stakeholders

----

-## Project Files
+## Files Included

-- Dataset
-- SQL queries
-- Power BI dashboard
-- Excel analysis
+- `data/ecommerce_data.xlsx` → cleaned dataset with revenue and monthly analysis